davidwestAC/spaceabyss/README.md

 The server is in dev_server

+If you want only the schema of the database, you can use database-schema-0.2.38.sql

+If you want to have a populated list of objects types, monster types, and how they interact with each other, You'll also want to import populated-game-structure-0.2.38.sql

 My current ideas are collected at helper_info/ideas.txt.
 There are other useful files for world building in there.

 # Contact